nareshhub/medi_AI_assistant/data/nlu.md

 - where are your parents from?
 - where did you spend your youth?
 - where did you come from?
-- Where were you born?
 - Where do you consider home?
 - What city do you claim to for your birth?
 - What citizenship do you lay claim to?
 - What is your heritage?
 - What is your birthplace?
-- Where did you grow up?
 - You were conceived in what city?
 - What is your root?
 - What is your origin?